ministryofjustice/community-proxy/README.md

 # Properties

-This following properties should be overriden by environment variables for non-local envirronments:
+This following properties should be overriden by environment variables for non-local environments, provided as secrets :

-`community.endpoint.url  :    <The URL for the community API >   ( e.g. https://oasys400.noms.gsi.gov.uk) - without the /api URI
-jwt.public.key : <the base64-encoded public key used to verify JWT tokens received>
-`
+`JWT_PUBLIC_KEY - the base64-encoded public key of the oauth signing server for this environment
+TRUST_STORE_PASSWORD - the password for the SSL trusted certificate store DELIUS_ENDPOINT_URL - the base endpoint for the Delius API(e.g https://oasys400.noms.gsi.gov.uk) DELIUS_USERNAME - the username to login to the Delius API and retrieve a token DELIUS_NAME_IP_MAP - the IP address and FQDN for the Delius API host - for non-local environments`

 # The Commmunity API